 Your 16-month-old is probably in a state of constant motion, playing, kicking, walking, climbing—maybe even running.
 If you have a climber, it’s time to triple-check the childproofing throughout your home.
 It’s also a good idea to keep a rug or carpet beneath the crib in case of jailbreaks.

-While your 16-month-old is keeping you on his toes, he continues to grow and make developmental leaps and bounds.
+While your 16-month-old is keeping you on your toes, they continue to grow and make developmental leaps and bounds.

-• Speech.
-About half of toddlers at this age are saying at least three words, and some especially chatty tots are uttering 15 words or more.
+- Speech.
+About half of toddlers at this age are saying at least three words.

-• Teething.
-As early as 16 months, baby's cuspids or canines—the third bottom tooth from the front—may begin to erupt.
+- Teething.
+As early as 16 months, your child’s cuspids or canines—the third bottom tooth from the front—may begin to erupt causing some teething pain.

-• Potty Training.
-You can continue to "talk up" the potty and what people do in there—but no pressure to potty train just yet.
+- Potty Training.
+You can continue to "talk up" the potty and what people do there—but no pressure to potty train just yet.
 Your tot may start to notice it or even ask to sit on a potty chair.
-But it's okay if she's not really interested just yet.
-One medical study suggests beginning between 27 and 32 months is ideal.
+But it's okay if they’re not really interested just yet.
+One medical study suggests beginning between 27 and 32 months.